dstackai/dstack.github.io/docs/index.md

       - samples/$job_id
 ```

-!!! note "Workflow variables"
-    Within the `.dstack/workflows.yaml` file, you can reference any variables defined in the `.dstack/configs.yaml` file (
-    e.g. `$model`).

-    In addition to the variables that you've defined in `.dstack/configs.yaml`, you can reference the following reserved variables:

-    * `$run_name` – the unique ID of the current run
-    * `$job_id` – the unique ID of the current job
-    * `$config_args` - expands into all variables defined in `.dstack/configs.yaml` for that workflow,
-    formatted as `--var_1_name var_1_value, --var_1_name var_1_value ...`; use this variable if you'd like to pass all
-    variables into a command

-### Defining configs
+#### Variables

-In `.dstack/configs.yaml`, you can define variables (and their default values) to reuse from your workflows.
-Variables
+In `.dstack/configs.yaml`, you can define variables (and their default values).
+Once defined, these variables can be
+referenced then from the `.dstack/workflows.yaml` file.

+!!! tip
-can be referenced from the `.dstack/workflows.yaml` or they can be accessed as environment variables from the workflow
-(requires using upper case).
+    Also, variables can be accessed through environment variables from the workflow itself (requires using upper case).

-In `.dstack/configs.yaml`, you can define both global variables (shared by all workflows) and individually for each
+You can define both global variables (shared by all workflows) and individually for each workflow.
-workflow.

 [comment]: <> (&#40;from the [Training GPT-2]&#40;gpt-2.md&#41; tutorial&#41;)
 Here's an example of `.dstack/configs.yaml`: